edinburgh-napier/set09121/lectures/lecture14.md

 # Heuristics

 - There are different heuristics we can use to make the pathfinding act in a different manner.
-- The one we will use is Euclidean distance (straightline):
+- The one we will use is Euclidean distance (straight line):
     $$h = destination - position $$
+- Use if you're not limited to grid-based movement

 ---